3D aperture-engineered diffractive neural networks for super-resolution electromagnetic wave computing

 \subsection{3D aperture engineering framework}

-The major advantage of FASP over existing diffractive neural networks is the 3D aperture engineering framework, which allows the scalable super-resolution with additive layers to surpass the classical diffraction limit imposed by the single-layer 2D physical aperture size and improve the detection energy efficiency and channel crosstalk suppression ratio (CSR).
+The major advantage of AE-DNN over existing diffractive neural networks is the 3D aperture engineering framework, which allows the scalable super-resolution with additive layers to surpass the classical diffraction limit imposed by the single-layer 2D physical aperture size and improve the detection energy efficiency and channel crosstalk suppression ratio (CSR).
 By leveraging oblique-incident plane wave propagation, a deep cascade of $N$ metasurfaces, each of size $D$ comprising a dense array of modulation units with numbers of $K \times K$ and separated by a distance $L$, captures EM fields originating beyond the first layer's boundary (Fig.~\ref{fig_1}C).
-FASP performs layer-wise coherent synthesis of these wavefronts via amplitude and phase modulation of polarized EM fields over a broadband frequency range, which substantially expands the effective receiving aperture for incident fields of both coherent and incoherent sources.
+AE-DNN performs layer-wise coherent synthesis of these wavefronts via amplitude and phase modulation of polarized EM fields over a broadband frequency range, which substantially expands the effective receiving aperture for incident fields of both coherent and incoherent sources.

 Modeling incident wavefront propagation with ideal geometric rays, the 3D extended system aperture size is given by $\Delta D = (N-1)L \cdot \tan{\theta}$, which leads to an effective aperture size of $D_{\mathrm{eff}} = D + \Delta D$.
 For bilateral incidence, the total effective aperture is $D_{\mathrm{eff}} = D + 2\Delta D$.
-Therefore, based on the Rayleigh criterion \cite{woodPhysicalOpticsRobert1919}, the angular resolution of FASP for ASP tasks using MSA training is set and improved to:
+Therefore, based on the Rayleigh criterion \cite{woodPhysicalOpticsRobert1919}, the angular resolution of AE-DNN is set and improved to: